3.1.3 Wallet Revocation¶

 In all cases, the WTEs attesting to the keys managed by the RWSCA must be revoked to ensure that PID Providers can no longer rely on credentials bound to them.
 Therefore, the RWSCA revoke the rwsca_wte_status index of the WSCA by setting the status list values to INVALID in the Token Status List.
 Note that the Token Status List contains a single entry for the entire RWSCA, as a compromise of the RWSCA would affect all RWSCA user accounts.

 As described in Revocation Chaining, PID Providers regularly monitor the revocation status of WTEs associated with their issued credentials.
-Once a WTE revocation is detected, the PID Provider revokes the associated PID Batch Credentials, completing the revocation chain.
+Once a WTE revocation is detected, the PID Provider revokes the associated PID Batch Credentials and PID refresh token, completing the revocation chain.

 Revocation chaining in the EUDI Wallet ecosystem refers to a linkage of the status of both the Wallet Instance Attestation (WIA) and Wallet Trust Evidence (WTE) to the credentials bound to them.
 This mechanism ensures that PID credentials are revoked after a wallet revocation has been conducted, e.g. initiated either by the user or the MDVM.
 Revocation chaining is mandatory for the PID Providers (see CIR 2024/2977 Article 5 4. b), therefore Wallet Providers are required to offer revocation status information through issued WIAs and WTEs.
 The following section describes the different stages of revocation chaining.